Nathan W. Tefft

 Pettengill Hall, Room 274

 Tefft’s research reflects his interests in risky health behaviors and health policy.
-He has worked on projects studying outcomes including obesity, smoking, vaping, mental health, alcohol consumption, fatal automobile crashes, and dietary supplements; health in the context of labor markets, macroeconomic fluctuations, taxation, and safety net programs.
+He has worked on projects studying outcomes including obesity, smoking, vaping, mental health, alcohol consumption, fatal automobile crashes, and dietary supplements, typically in the context of labor markets, macroeconomic fluctuations, or government policies that impact these behaviors.

 He has also been involved in interdisciplinary projects that more broadly intersect with public health and public policy.
 Some examples include the relationship between health and early childhood intervention programs, soft drink tax policies, SNAP participation, dietary supplements, and drunk driving.